-The stability and structural integrity of the slip-lined corrugated metal pipe (CMP) outflow pipes passing through the dike of the Primary Ash Pond were evaluated using design drawings, operational and maintenance procedures, closed-circuit television (CCTV) pipe inspection, and conditions observed in the field by AECOM.
-No other hydraulic structures are known to pass through the dike of or underlie the base of the Primary Ash Pond.
+The stability and structural integrity of the hydraulic structure penetrating the dike of the Bottom Ash Pond, the 30-inch HDPE pipe conduit spillway, was evaluated using design drawings, operational and maintenance procedures, closed-circuit televisions (CCTV) pipe inspections, and conditions observed in the field by AECOM.
+No other hydraulic structures are known to pass through the dike of or underlie the base of the Bottom Ash Pond.

-The CCTV pipe inspection of the slip-lined CMP outflow pipes covered the complete length of both pipes and found the pipes to be free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris that may negatively affect the operation of the hydraulic structure.
-Operational and maintenance procedures are in place to repair any issues with the spillway and remove debris or other obstructions from the spillways, as evidenced by the conditions observed by AECOM.
+The CCTV inspection of the HDPE outflow pipe found the pipe to be free of significant deterioration, deformation, distortion, bedding deficiencies, sedimentation, and debris that may negatively affect the operation of the hydraulic structure.
+Operational and maintenance procedures are in place to remove debris or other obstructions from the hydraulic structure, and address any deficiencies, as evidenced by conditions observed by AECOM.
 As a result, these procedures are appropriate for maintaining the spillway.
-Therefore, the Primary Ash Pond meets the requirements in §257.73(d)(1)(vi).
+Therefore, the Bottom Ash Pond meets the requirements in §257.73(d)(1)(vi).